 Breastfeeding: Some women have trouble producing enough milk to breastfeed their newborn baby.
 Instead of taking hormonal pills, starfruit has properties that may help to increase milk production naturally.

-Heart Health: The potassium and sodium in starfruit are important contents of electrolyte and are useful for maintaining blood pressure.
+Heart health: The potassium and sodium in starfruit are important contents of electrolyte and are useful for maintaining blood pressure.
 Levels of sodium are kept in check by magnesium which is a mineral that regulates the muscle function of the body including the heart muscles.
-Heart muscles create heart beat and regular heart beat that keeps a healthy blood flow.
+Heart muscles create heartbeat and regular heartbeat that keeps a healthy blood flow.
 High sodium levels are dangerous and can increase blood pressure.
 The low fat content makes it a health food supplement and lowers the bad cholesterol which causes plaque buildup.

-Immunity: Starfruit contains high amounts of vitamin C, which is a water soluble vitamin that is considered to be the best antioxidant available to the body.
+Immune system, strengthen: Starfruit contains high amounts of vitamin C, which is a water soluble vitamin that is considered to be the best antioxidant available to the body.
 Vitamin C boosts the immune system to help ward off colds, the flu and other infections.
 Vitamin C is not stored in our body and is used pretty fast when we sweat.
 Antioxidants increase immune functions by riding the toxins and free radicals that take over our body due to the environment, internal metabolism and food sources.

 Skin: Free radicals and toxins are cleaned out of the body by antioxidants like vitamin C, the flushing of toxins created better skin and controls acne.
 Starfruit juice can hydrate and smooth skin, as well as reduce the appearance of wrinkles.